310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% img /img/es/eventstory/cometshow/p2ch8_2.jpg %}

 {% bubble Shinobu %}
-Ah, about that...
-I believe that our seniors are possibly—
+Ah, about that… I believe that our seniors are possibly—

 {% endbubble %}
 {% bubble Kanata %}